alpaka-group/alpaka3/docs/source/basic/install.rst

 2. Select a specific accelerator in the source code.

 By default, only the host API is available which allows to use the executors 'serial' to running on CPUs without using multithreading.
-If OpenMP is available on the system, additionally the executor `ompBlocks` can be used to run on all cores of the CPU.
+If OpenMP is available on the system, additionally the executor `cpuOmpBlocks` can be used to run on all cores of the CPU.
-If Intel oneTBB (2021.10 or newer) is present and `-Dalpaka_DEP_TBB=ON` the `tbbBlocks` executor exposes a task-based CPU path using TBB.
+If oneAPI TBB is available on the system, additionally the executor `cpuTbbBlocks` can be used to run on all cores of the CPU.
 CMake option `alpaka_DEP_*` controls whether a parallelization framework is used and introduces a dependency on third-party libraries.
 This allows the usage of the coresponding executor e.g. `gpuCuda`, `gpuHip` or `oneApi` `alpaka_EXEC_*` activates or deactivates which execution schemas will be used for examples/tests and benchmarks.